growdigital/class-cad/README.md

-# CAD for Gardeners
+# Video files for CAD for Gardeners

-KDEnlive files (excluding videos!!)
+KDEnlive files (excluding clips!!)